ONLYOFFICE/docspace-api-sdk-python/docs/FilesFoldersApi.md

 Insert a file to the \"My documents\" section

-Inserts a file specified in the request to the \"My documents\" section by single file uploading.
+Inserts a file specified in the request to the "My documents" section by single file uploading.

 ### Example